SodaWithoutSparkles/revanced-troubleshooting-guide/troubleshoot/02-manager.md

 Select `GmsCore support` patch in the patches selection menu.

-If you cannot find it, use the search function and search for "microg".
+If you cannot find it, use the search function and search for "GmsCore".
 If it is greyed out, it means that you have used an incompatible version.

 ![non-root install not possible](https://github.com/SodaWithoutSparkles/revanced-troubleshooting-guide/blob/main/troubleshoot/02-manager/09.jpg?raw=true)